Reviews, Best Prices, Comparisons, Expert Buying Guides

 2. Charging Speed:

-While wireless charging is undeniably convenient, it is generally slower than wired charging.
-The Galaxy S9’s wired fast charging can deliver higher power outputs, resulting in faster charging times.
-Wireless charging speeds for the S9 are sufficient for overnight charging or top-ups during the day, but for those who need a quick charge, using a wired connection might be preferable.
+Despite the fact that wireless charging is really convenient, it is still slower than wired charging.
+The wired fast charging of Galaxy S9 can accommodate higher power outputs, thus yielding quicker charging times.
+The wireless charging rates of S9 are good enough for overnight charging or day-time topping-up, but for those who want a charge in short time, using a wired connection might be the way to go.

 3. Heat Management: